ashleykhumalo/se-assignment-2-introduction-to-software-engineering-ashleykhumalo/README.md

 Software Development Life Cycle (SDLC):

 Explain the various phases of the Software Development Life Cycle.
 Provide a brief description of each phase.

+The Software Development Life Cycle consists of several phases which are gathering requirements and analysis, system design, implementation, testing, deployment and maintenance.

 SDLC assures software meets user requirements, is delivered on time, is within the budget and maintains quility through testing, validation and deployment.